Ibtihaj Muhammad: Fencing

 Muhammad qualified for her first United States National Fencing Team in 2010, becoming the first woman of color on the women's sabre team.
-She was a member of the United States National Team from 2010-2017.
+She was a member of the United States National Team from 2010 to 2017.
 As of 2017, she is a two-time National Champion (2009, 2017), a 19-time World Cup medalist, and has ranked as high as No. 7 in the World.
 She is a five-time Senior World medalist (2011, 2012, 2013, 2015) and at the 2014 Fencing World Championships, won gold with the United States sabre team.

 2016 Summer Olympics

-At the 2016 Summer Olympics, she became the first American woman to compete in the Olympics in hijab, the first Muslim-American woman to win an Olympic medal, and the first Black woman to win an Olympic medal in the sabre event, when she won bronze in the women’s saber team event.
+At the 2016 Summer Olympics, she became the first American woman to compete in the Olympics in hijab, the first Muslim-American woman to win an Olympic medal, and the first Black woman to win an Olympic medal in the sabre event, when she won bronze in the women's saber team event.
 The team defeated Italy 45–30 in the bronze medal match.

 Visibly Muslim (due to her hijab), Muhammad became "one of the best symbols against intolerance America can ever have", according to The Guardian in 2016.

 Other activities

 In 2014, Muhammad and her siblings launched a clothing company, Louella by Ibtihaj, which aims to bring modest fashionable clothing to the United States market.
 Muhammad is also a sports ambassador, serving on the U.S. Department of State’s Empowering Women and Girls Through Sport Initiative.
 She has traveled to various countries to engage in dialogue on the importance of sports and education.
-In 2019, Ibtihaj was recognized as a Special Olympics Global Ambassador for the Special Olympics.

 In 2017, Mattel honored Muhammad as a Barbie “Shero,” a woman who has broken boundaries to inspire the next generation of girls, modeling the first hijabi and fencer Barbie in her likeness.

+In 2019, Muhammad was recognized as a Global Ambassador for Special Olympics.
+She continues to support people with intellectual disabilities, including working with Special Olympics athletes during the 2025 Global Week of Inclusion to create designs as part of the unified Athlete Design Co_Lab.

 Books

 Muhammad released her debut memoir in 2018 titled Proud: My Fight for an Unlikely American Dream.
-She is also the author of a series of children’s books— instant New York Times’ Best-seller The Proudest Blue: A Story of Hijab & Family (originally published in 2019), The Kindest Red: A Story of Hijab and Friendship (2023), and The Boldest White: A Story of Hijab & Community (2024).
+She is also the author of a series of children's books— instant New York Times’ Best-seller The Proudest Blue: A Story of Hijab & Family (originally published in 2019), The Kindest Red: A Story of Hijab and Friendship (2023), and The Boldest White: A Story of Hijab & Community (2024).
 Her children's books have been finalists for the Forest of Reading's Blue Spruce Award twice, for The Proudest Blue in 2021 and The Kindest Red in 2024.